 - Group Coaching

-If I wanted to book a consultation or a session with you — I essentially have three choices to choose from on your navigation menu: Work with Me, 1:1 Coaching, and Group Coaching.
+If someone wanted to book a consultation or a session with you — they essentially have three choices to choose from on your navigation menu: Work with Me, 1:1 Coaching, and Group Coaching.

 This mini-analysis paralysis can be completely overwhelming for site visitors and deter them from taking any action at all.

-In this example, I’d recommend grouping 1:1 Coaching and Group Coaching under Work with Me and break down the categories of ways someone could work with you in the layout of the page.
+In this example, we’d recommend grouping 1:1 Coaching and Group Coaching under Work with Me and break down the categories of ways someone could work with you in the layout of the page.

-In fact, I’m not the only one who thinks this.
+In fact, we at Carter House Copy are not the only ones who thinks this.
 The smarty pants over at Google conducted a study that proves this very thing.
-(Anyone else feel incredibly validated when a credible study backs their opinion? 🤪)